ChristofSchwarz/vs-code-qlikextension/README.md

-# Template for VS Code Qlik Extension Project
+# Auto-upload Qlik Sense extension from Visual Studio Code

 Environment: Windows

-You need
-- **PowerShell 7** for this to run.
-(PowerShell 7 can run alongside with your current Windows' PowerShell version)
+In either case you need
+- "Run on Save" extension in Visual Studio Code

+If you upload to Qlik Cloud, you need
 - Qlik CLI from https://qlik.dev/tutorials/get-started-with-qlik-cli
-- Visual Studio Code extension "runOnSave"
+- API key for your user

+If you upload to Qlik Sense Windows you need
+- access via QRS API port 4242
+- the client certificate in PFX format
+- PowerShell 7 (PowerShell 7 can run alongside with your current Windows' PowerShell version)